sree-r-one/sree-r-one/README.md

 ### My Journey: From Factory Floor to Full-Stack

-My path to software engineering wasn't a straight line—it was a journey of exploration that began on the factory floor.
+My path to software engineering wasn't a straight line.
+It was a journey of exploration that began on the factory floor.
 I started my career working graveyard shifts as a technician in semiconductor manufacturing at **Globalfoundries**.
 Surrounded by some of the most complex and automated machinery in the world, I became fascinated with the intricate systems that made it all possible.
 This experience instilled in me a deep appreciation for how technology works at a fundamental level.

 This curiosity led me on a serendipitous path through the automotive industry at **Continental**.
 I moved from testing embedded automotive components to broader roles in project management, machine vision, and even AR/VR development for industrial systems.
 Each role was a piece of a larger puzzle, giving me a unique, holistic view of the engineering lifecycle—from hardware testing and systems integration to the end-user experience.